serge-sans-paille/pythran-joseph-fourier-2019/propal.rst

 same interface, but faster.
 It is meant to efficiently compile scientific programs, and takes advantage of multi-cores and SIMD instruction units.

-Pythran compilation involves three steps: (i) optimization of high-level constructs in the Python / Numpy code, (ii) transpilation to optimized C++ code that does not depend on a Python interpreter, (iii) compilation of the C++ code.
+Pythran compilation involves three steps:

+1. Optimization of high-level constructs in the Python / Numpy code,
+2. Transpilation to optimized C++ code that does not depend on a Python interpreter
+3. Compilation of the C++ code.

 As a result, the resulting Python extensions are usually very efficient, i.e. as fast as optimized C++ or Fortran.

 Since Pythran extensions do not use the Python interpreter, they do not suffer from issues related to the Python Global Interpreter Lock (GIL) for parallel computing with threads.
 Moreover, with Pythran, OpenMP directives can be used in Python codes as in standard compiled languages.

-Since Pythran produced C++ code which does not use the Python interpreter, it can be used as any pure C++ code, for example included in a C++ project or even compiled to webassembly!
+Since Pythran produces C++ code which does not use the Python interpreter, it can be used as any pure C++ code, for example included in a C++ project or even compiled to WebAssembly.
 Thus, Python, Numpy and Pythran form together a very interesting framework to prototype HPC C++ codes.

 However, from the point of view of Python developers, this "pure-C++" choice